 Yoga and detox retreat

 Yoga and detox retreats are really popular, because of the long list of health benefits they provide.
 If you are looking for a way to improve your yoga skills while cleansing and detoxing your body from stress, an intensive detox holiday in Bali is just what you need.

 By combining healthy eating with physical exercise, detox retreats are designed to help you feel better both inside and outside.
 You’ll be served organic, raw or whole food to help you improve your energy levels and digestive problems.
 Some of these retreats also include consultations with a professional nutritionist.

 There are so many yoga retreats in Bali, it was hard to choose just ten.
-Whether you’re on a budget or looking for a luxury retreat, you’ll surely find the best one for you in our list.
-We selected the yoga retreats below based on our own experience, customer reviews and value for money.
+Whether you’re on a budget or looking for a luxury retreat, you’ll surely find the best one for you on our list.
+We selected the yoga retreats below based on our own experience, customer reviews, and value for money.

 Availability: All year

-Located in the middle of the rice fields, Firefly Resort Bali is an ideal location for a yoga retreat.
-The goal of this retreat is to find the balance in your body and mind and rejuvenate amongst the rice paddies of Ubud.
+Located in a spiritual village, Baliuma Retreats is an ideal location for a yoga retreat.
+The goal of this retreat is to find the balance in your body and mind and rejuvenate on the beautiful Balinese island.

-For only $300, this amazing retreat includes daily yoga classes, one Balinese massage, cooking and chocolate making classes.
-You’ll also get plenty of free time to enjoy the pool, and explore Ubud.
+For only $350, this amazing retreat includes daily yoga and meditation classes, spa treatments, and cultural excursions.
+You’ll also get plenty of free time to enjoy the pool, and rejuvenate surrounded by lush tropical greenery.